UNLOCK OceAn Natural Carbon Sink

 Global Partners & Events

-On Nov 8, 2012 Mr. Sigan Peng was invited by Stanford University to give a keynote speech: Environmental Technologies in Maritime Shipping & Transportation: lmplementing the New UN Protocols.
+On Nov 8, 2012 Mr. Sigan Peng was invited by Stanford University to give a keynote speech: 'Environmental Technologies in Maritime Shipping & Transportation: lmplementing the New UN Protocols'.

-Ms. Priscilla Peng (CEO, ZCEIU) and Mr. Tim Dixon communicating at GCCSI booth, GHGT-14 (14th International Conference on Greenhouse Gas Control Technologies, Oct 2018, Melborn),
+Ms. Priscilla Peng (CEO, ZCE-IU) and Mr. Tim Dixon communicating at GCCSI booth, GHGT-14 (14th International Conference on Greenhouse Gas Control Technologies, Oct 2018, Melborn).

-On Oct 27, 2022 Mr. Sigan Peng was invited by the Stanford University to give the third keynote speech: Breaking Through the Cost Barrier of Net-zero Carbon Emissions with Blue Carbon Technology (CCS/ DACCS).
+On Oct 27, 2022 Mr. Sigan Peng was invited by Stanford University for the third time to deliver a keynote speech: 'Breaking Through the Cost Barrier of Net-zero Carbon Emission and Negtive Shot with Ocean System Carbon Sinks (mCCS)'.